kddubey/cappr/docs/source/a_note_on_workflow.rst

      - "input 200"
      - 1

-The prompt is a transformation of the **raw user input**.
+The prompt is a transformation of the **raw input**.
 The **correct output index** corresponds to the correct output/choice for that input.

 In general, you should gather as many of these input-output pairs/examples as is feasible.
-If there are only 2 possible choices (and say accuracy is 90%), then gather at least 150 examples.\ [#]_ As the number of possible choices increases, or as accuracy gets closer to random guessing, more examples are needed to evaluate the system.
+If there are only 2 possible choices (and say accuracy is 90%), then gather at least 200 examples total.\ [#]_ As the number of possible choices increases, or as accuracy gets closer to random guessing, more examples are needed to evaluate the system.

-If you don't have that many input-output examples immediately within reach, then do the hard but important work of making them up.\ [#]_ Think carefully about the types of inputs you expect to see in production, and their relative frequencies.
+If you don't have many input-output examples immediately within reach, then do the hard but important work of making them up.\ [#]_ Think carefully about the types of inputs you expect to see in production, and their relative frequencies.
 Make sure every choice is included in the dataset.
 Consider adding a few tricky inputs to understand the limits of your system.
 But don't evaluate anything just yet!

 Split data into train and test